Step-by-Step Guide: Installing Tile Trim on Internal & External Corners

 Step 3: Apply Adhesive

-- Apply tile adhesive to the area where the trim will sit.
+- Spread tile adhesive where the trim will be installed.

-- Press the trim firmly into place, ensuring it’s level vertically.
+- Press the trim firmly into place and check it is vertically level.

 Step 4: Lay the Tiles

-- Slide tiles into the channel of the trim while the adhesive is still wet.
+- Slide tiles into the trim channel while adhesive is still wet.

 - Use spacers to maintain even joints.